Who is Indigenous Accountants Australia?

 Where does Indigenous Accountants Australia operate?

-Indigenous Accountants Australia has Relationship Managers servicing all parts of Australia, with exception of Western Australia at this time.
+Indigenous Accountants Australia has a Relationship Manager servicing all parts of Australia.

 Why the need for an Indigenous Accountants Australia Project?